 of Amphibian men from Earth on sweltering Venus or a sea of Thanator.

 And as for the Tharks, a race of four-armed warrior giants....

 Well, they were at war, remember?

 beings as dangerous as the Tharks offworld.
 But once the war broke

 human Zarovians (Zar-Orovar) and the Sabits.
 On the isolated

 realm of Poros, they became Formians, with a population of White Apes becoming

 dwarf Blue Apes.
-Around Jupiter, a small force was captured and enslaved
+Around Jupiter, a small force was captured

-and military outposts were left to their own devices, losing
+the colonies and military outposts were left to their own devices, losing

 much of their history and culture, and leaving the Tharks to mutate into

 So, how's that sound?